Homogeneous edge-disjoint $K_{2s}$ and $T_{st,t}$ unions: Binary Projective Geometry

-By writing the complement of each member $a_i$ of $\mathcal{P}_2^{r-2}$ in ${\bf P}_2^{r-1}$ immediately underneath $a_i$ and completing with the symbol $n$ under the two resulting rows, we can distinguish the codimension-1 subspaces (also called projective hyperplanes) of ${\bf P}_2^{r-1}$ with their elements in bold font, in contrast with the remaining elements, in normal font, as shown here for $r=3,4$:
+By writing the members of the initial copy ${\mathcal P}_2^{r-2}$ in $\PP_2^{r-1}$ in their numerical order, then writing the complement of each of them immediately underneath, and finally the symbol $n$ under the two resulting rows, we distinguish the codimension-1 subspaces (also called projective hyperplanes) of $\PP_2^{r-1}$, other than ${\mathcal P}_2^{r-2}$, with their elements in bold font, in contrast with the remaining elements, in normal font, as shown here for $r=3$, and partially for $r=4$: